-John Doerr joined Kleiner Perkins in 1980 and brought with him a radical new goal-setting framework that would revolutionize Silicon Valley as he had learned as he had done while working under management guru Andy Grove.
-This framework enables the organization to align itself and its growth with ever-changing market conditions and also support the organization’s resources to work in the same direction to achieve the defined goals.
+John Doerr joined Kleiner Perkins in 1980 and brought with him a radical new goal-setting framework that would revolutionize Silicon Valley, as he had learned as he had done while working under management guru Andy Grove.
+This framework enables the organization to align itself and its growth with ever-changing market conditions, and also supports the organization’s resources to work in the same direction to achieve the defined goals.

 “Andy had created this system for goal setting that was deceptively simple, but also the polar opposite of the conventional management by objectives (MBO) systems, which tend to be top-down, hierarchical, annual, and linked to compensation.”

 One important thing that needs to be clarified is that OKR is not related to performance review or compensation.
 Usually derived by the upper management and leadership, OKR helps the organization keep its business on track and remain on the positive path to achieve the defined vision and objectives.

 Previously we discussed that Objectives and Key Results are SMART goals (Specific, Measurable, Actionable, Relevant, Time-bound).
 OKR is a method companies use to communicate the organization’s strategic goals to their employees and team members.
 There are three OKR components: Objectives, Key Results, and Targets.
 Setting OKRs works best when they are kept simple.

 To define and monitor OKR properly, the following significant steps need to be carried out.